pascallaliberte/pascallaliberte.me/the-objectives-course/index.md

 </div>

 <div class="have-done-list" markdown="1">
-Before the end of the meeting:
+### Before the end of the meeting:

-I'll have:
+* ### I'll have:
   * Obtained a change in the way we work
     * Communicated my concern with the way it's working right now
     * Shared another alternative

-He'll have:
+* ### He'll have:
   * Obtained an authentic and frank discussion
   * Obtained a key player on the delivery of the new project
 </div>

 <div class="have-done-list" markdown="1">
-Before the end of the month, I'll have:
+### Before the end of the month, I'll have:

 * Tended to the small tasks around the house
 * Advanced in preparing for handling an emergency situation
-  * Started preparing a fire drill that would be clear and easy to try out
+  * Had a first fire drill that was clear, encouraged personal responsibility and was light-hearted
 * Fixed the squeaky door to the garage
 </div>
 </div>